FreeCAD/FreeCAD-documentation/wiki/Scripted_objects.md

 ## Available properties

 Properties are the true building blocks of FeaturePython objects.
-Through them, the user will be able to interact and modify your object.
+Through them, you will be able to interact and modify your object.
 After creating a new FeaturePython object in your document, you can get a list of the available properties:

 ```python